ychin/icfp_2015_BazaarGame/README.md

 * Vu Ha
 * Yee Cheng Chin

-Our team was ranked 20 in the qualifying rounds.
+Our team was ranked 20th in the qualifying rounds, and 7th in the finals.

 # Submission Details